tyler-eon/acls/README.md

   values, the root directory is not a namespace and everything falls under the `Object` namespace.
 - `exclude`: Must be a collection of strings and/or regexps.
-For each string in the collection, files are excluded from autoloading if they match the string exactly.
-For each regexp in the collection, files are excluded from autoloading if the path results in a successful match on the regexp.
+For each string in the collection, files are excluded from autoloading if they match the _name_ exactly.
+For each regexp in the collection, files are excluded from autoloading if the _path_ results in a successful match on the regexp.
 - `immediate`: Must be a collection of strings and/or regexps.
 Follows the same conditional pattern as `exclude`, but on a match this will immediate load the file via `load` instead of deferring it using `autoload`.

+### Path vs Name

+When talking about matching, there are two attributes: _names_ and _paths_.

+A _name_ is the base file or directory name, without the Ruby file extension (if it has one). e.g. `lib/foobar.rb` would have a _name_ of `foobar`.

+A _path_ is the full path to a file or directory. e.g. `lib/foobar.rb`, `lib/sub/directory`.

+Strings tend to match against names, because names are shorter and strings are meant for simple matching.
+Regexps tend to match against paths because a path contains more information and regexps allow you to have more detailed control over the matching conditions.

 ## Feature List